Whitecat18/Whitecat18/README.md

   ## About Me

-👾 Iam just a random teen who have discovered the thrill of breaking into computer systems. its been just an year Since then, I've eaged to developed my skills to go Futher
+👾 I'm just a random teen who have discovered the thrill of breaking into computer systems. its been just an year Since then, I've eaged to developed my skills to go Futher

 🤖 When I'm not pentesting , I'm diving into the world of AI and machine learning.
 I believe that these technologies hold immense potential for future and make my research a lot more easier , and I'm always looking for ways to leverage them to stay one step ahead of the bad guys , becoz im more that that. 🤖